- Asia / Pacific

 The development of the Guidelines is supported by the project “Advancing and measuring sustainable consumption and production (SCP) for a low-carbon economy in newly industrialised countries (Advance SCP)”, part of the International Climate Initiative (IKI).
 The Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMUB) supports this initiative on the basis of a decision adopted by the German Bundestag.

 The Guidelines were developed through an inclusive consultation building process under a working group (WG) of the Consumer Information Programme.
-Since its launched in June 2015, six webinars and one workshop were held with the 46 international experts participating in the WG (please see below document).
 The Guidelines were reviewed in a global online consultation by over 80 stakeholders.

 Impact and Results

 The Guidelines are building upon, and referring back to, existing initiatives and materials.
 An effort was made to include all relevant actors in the WG.
-The WG facilitated the consensus finding process and an advanced draft, with inputs from various sectors and regions, has been developed.
-The road testing phase (ongoing currently) will allow for a review of the Guidelines in different sectors and regions and to work towards global understanding and agreement on the provision of product sustainability information to consumers.
+The road testing phase allowed for a review of the Guidelines in different sectors and regions and to work towards global understanding and agreement on the provision of product sustainability information to consumers.

 Next steps and how to get involved